thavinb/AmpRecon/README.md

 ```
 run_id : id to be used for the batch of data to be processed
 bcl_dir: path to a miseq directory
-manifest_path: path to the manifest comma separated values file.
+manifest_path: path to the manifest tab separated values file.
 ```

 The pipeline needs a value for `--study_name` to be supplied, but the content is irrelevant for the pipeline execution.